Explore online classes at Jackson College!

 How is online learning different than face-to-face classes?

 “I sometimes compare this to the differences between a live concert and a CD or digital download of a song.
-The songs are the same, but the experience is different,” said Dr. Brian Newberry, instructional designer at Jackson College.
+The songs are the same, but the experience is different,” said Dr. Brian Newberry, director of Jackson College Virtual.
 “In a concert, or a face-to-face class, there is more energy.
 You can see the instructor’s movement, you can interpret body language and you have all of the other students around you, sharing the experience.
 A CD or download, and an online class on the other hand is more subdued.
 You won’t see the instructor or other students at all in some cases.
 In others you will only see them as part of a video class and the pictures will be small.

 “But just like a CD or download, you can take an online class when you can’t take a face-to-face class.
 Like a CD or downloaded song, you have more choice about when you engage.”